vespa-engine/pyvespa/README.md

 ```

 With write access to [pypi.org/project/pyvespa/](https://pypi.org/project/pyvespa/),
-upload, this requires username and password:
+upload, this requires username "__token__" and the token value as password, including the pypi- prefix:

 ```
 python3 -m twine upload dist/*